SCRT-HQ/VaporShell/docs/glossary/New-VSLogsLogStream.md

----
-layout: glossary
-title: New-VSLogsLogStream
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSLogsLogStream

 ## SYNOPSIS
-Adds an AWS::Logs::LogStream resource to the template
+Adds an AWS::Logs::LogStream resource to the template.
+The AWS::Logs::LogStream resource specifies an Amazon CloudWatch Logs log stream in a specific log group.
+A log stream represents the sequence of events coming from an application instance or resource that you are monitoring.

 ## SYNTAX